CLTHO · The Guide

 Not rent-to-own

 CLTHO is not rent-to-own.
 Those are different legal products — many of them built to favor the seller, and a lot of them have hurt the people they claimed to help.
 CLTHO doesn't promise you a specific house at a specific price.
-It builds the credit, savings, and education to buy one on the open market.
+It builds the community, knowledge, and education to buy one on the open market — solo or with your housemates.

 03 — The four phases